badgerbreezy/Sweater-Weather/README.md

 ## API Contract

-To see an example response found below you can use [Postman](https://www.postman.com/downloads/):
+To see an example response found below you can use [Postman](https://www.postman.com/downloads/) or another similar API testing suite:

 #### Image Background